JustasTitovec/amazon-clone/README.md

-This project was bootstrapped with React.js [Link](https://clone-1cd3e.web.app/).
+This project was bootstrapped with React.js [Website Link](https://clone-1cd3e.web.app/)